“David” shares his observations about the affair recovery process based on his own journey.

 When I try and put myself in the position of the unfaithful spouse, I imagine how I would feel if my deepest, darkest, and most regrettable actions were made public to my spouse and then became the entire focus of our day-to-day relationship.
 I ask myself what would it feel like to see the person I love crushed by something I intentionally did, and something I can’t begin to explain?

 I imagine looking at pictures of happier times as a family and feeling like my bad decisions created a cloud that will forever hang over our memories.
-I wonder how it would feel to suddenly realize every justification I built up in my mind to sustain the affair was immediately revealed as a shallow lie.
+And I wonder how it would feel to suddenly realize every justification I built up in my mind to sustain the affair was immediately revealed as a shallow lie.

 Emotional Toll